-The International Energy Module (IEM) uses assumptions of economic growth and expectations of future U.S. and world petroleum liquids production and consumption, by year, to project the interaction of U.S. and international liquids markets.
-The IEM computes world oil prices, provides a world crude-like liquids supply curve, generates a worldwide oil supply/demand balance for each year of the projection period, and computes initial estimates of crude oil and light and heavy petroleum product imports to the United States by PADD regions.
-The supply-curve calculations are based on historical market data and a world oil supply/demand balance, which is developed from reduced-form models of international liquids supply and demand, current investment trends in exploration and development, and long-term resource economics by country and territory.
-The oil production estimates include both conventional and unconventional supply recovery technologies.

-In interacting with the rest of NEMS, the IEM changes the oil price-which is defined as the price of light, low-sulfur crude oil delivered to Cushing, Oklahoma (PADD 2)-in response to changes in expected production and consumption of crude oil and product liquids in the United States.
+The International Energy Module (IEM) uses assumptions of economic growth and expectations of future U.S. and world petroleum and other liquids production and consumption, by year, to project the interaction of U.S. and international petroleum and other liquids markets.
+The IEM computes Brent and West Texas Intermediate (WTI) prices, provides a world crude-like liquids supply curve, and generates a worldwide oil supply/demand balance for each year of the projection period.
+The supply-curve calculations are based on historical market data and a world oil supply/demand balance, which is developed from reduced-form models of international petroleum and other liquids supply and demand, current investment trends in exploration and development, and long-term resource economics by country and territory.
+The oil production estimates include both petroleum and other liquids supply recovery technologies.
+The IEM also provides, for each year of the projection period, endogenous and exogenous assumptions for petroleum products for import and export in the United States.
+In interacting with the rest of NEMS, the IEM changes Brent and WTI prices in response to changes in expected production and consumption of crude oil and other liquids in the United States.